albespa/mhw1/README.md

 <!-- LICENSE -->
 ## License

-Distributed under UniCt, any use must be authorized by the creator
+Any use must be authorized by the creator.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>